area73/blackjack/ADR.md

 ### Persistance layer

-Since we are keeping track of each game , we need to persist that information for future recovery.
+Since we are keeping track of each game, we need to persist that information for future recovery.

 We can use a Database like MySQL or postgreSQL or even noSQL data bases like Mongo and we can persist the data on file or just in memory.
 In this case I'm choosing **lowDB** which they describe as Simple to use type-safe local JSON database.